-ILC’s Speech Pathologists and Occupational Therapists are skilled in assessing, implementing and supporting technology in schools to maximise student participation, learning and communication.
-We work with students with a range of learning difficulties and disabilities including dyslexia, autism, cerebral palsy and intellectual disability.
+Our therapists are skilled in assessing, implementing and supporting technology in schools.
+We have experience working with students with a range of learning difficulties and disabilities including dyslexia, autism, cerebral palsy and intellectual disability.

 Meet the team